oscarotero/psr7-middlewares/README.md

 ### BasicAuthentication

 Implements the [basic http authentication](http://php.net/manual/en/features.http-auth.php).
-You have to pass an array with all users and password allowed:
+You have to provide an array with all users and password:

 ```php
 use Psr7Middlewares\Middleware;